 - University of South Florida (USF) academic credit for all academic classes offered during the program.

 - All group excursions, field trips and destination-focused educational experiences

 - Non-professional sailing instruction and certification costs

-- Non-professional scuba instruction and certification costs for programs longer than 20 days
+- Non-professional scuba instruction and certification costs*

 2. Estimate Your Total Cost of Attendance.